 In comparison, a countertop blender should be kept when making more heavy-duty concoctions.
 Things like, blended cocktails

 An immersion blender is less effective at heavy duty blending and tends to act more as a device for pureeing.
 This includes soups, whipping cream, finely chopping vegetables, blending liquid batters, pasta sauces pesto, etc.

 Not only does an immersion blender act as a very effective puree-er but it's very effective when trying to save on storage space.
 For me personally, this is the biggest factor that I'd consider.

 Even though I might be losing out on the ability to blend one or two extra recipes - storage is at a premium for me.
 And the fact that I can still make smoothies is very reassuring.

 Overall, an immersion blender is one very handy kitchen tool.
 It really encapsulates the theme of little home appliances - devices that save time and space for those that don't have either.

-And while my old blender has been good to me, the space and time that it uses isn't suiting my current lifestyle and living arrangement.
+And while my old blender has been good to me, space and time that it uses aren't suiting my current lifestyle and living arrangement.

 I hope this helps others in a similar predicament.